psychdatascience/FDS-CourseOne/005_TU_git.md

   $ git fetch
   ```

-  This command fetches the changes, but doesn't merge them.
+  This command fetches the changes but doesn't merge them.
 Now that you've "fetched" the change, use `git status` to summarize
   ```
   $ git status
   ```